 2017 Siletz Bay FREE Clam Digging and Crabbing Events

 Each spring and summer the Lincoln City Visitor and Convention Bureau sponsors a series of free clam digging and crabbing classes.
 The classes are free and everyone is welcome.
 No registration is required.
 We thank the Driftwood Library and the Lincoln City for giving us the opportunity to share the wonderful bounty that Siletz Bay has to offer.
-See the details below.
+See the class schedule below.

 2017 Clam Clinics For Pollution Free Purple Varnish Clams